boatmeme/grails-translate/README.md

 The TranslatePlugin may be configured with several parameters, all specified in your application's */grails-app/conf/Config.groovy*

-    translate.google.apiKey			= 'MY_API_KEY'	// Google Translate API Key (OPTIONAL)
+    translate.google.apiKey			= 'MY_API_KEY'	// Microsoft Translator API Key (REQUIRED)
     translate.translation.cache.maxSize		= 1000		// Maximum size of the LRU Cache for Translations
     translate.detection.cache.maxSize		= 1000 		// Maximum size of the LRU Cache for Language Detection

 ***
-### translate.google.apiKey
+### translate.microsoft.apiKey

-_OPTIONAL_
+_**REQUIRED**_

-This is your Google API Key that you received by signing up at the [Google API Console](https://code.google.com/apis/console).
-It is not required, but if you set this property, you will be able to track your API Usage Metrics at the Google API Console.
+This is your Bing AppID / API Key that you received by registering your application at the [Bing Developer Center](http://www.bing.com/developers/createapp.aspx).
+It is required to use this plugin.

-It is also just good manners to use an API Key so that Google may be able to contact you if necessary.

-With or without the API Key, there is a 100,000 character per day courtesy limit.

 ***
 ### translate.translation.cache.maxSize